Nuri06/Sharepoint-Notes/SPListItem.md

-# This document related to SPListItem object.
+# This document is related to SPListItem object.
 You can find some of helpful powershells or C# codes.

 ### Check in all files within all webs.

 ```powershell